-If you use a Windows PC there will surely come a time when you need to start up Windows in Safe Mode.
+If you use a Windows PC there will surely come a time when you need to start up Windows in Safe Mode for trouble-shooting purposes.

 What is Safe Mode?

 When you boot up Windows into Safe Mode only the bare essentials of the operating system are loaded.
 Only the system’s basic hardware drivers are loaded, and no programs listed in the Startup folder are allowed to load and run.

 In a nutshell, Safe Mode makes it much easier to troubleshoot and fix software problems such as bad drivers, corrupted Windows files, really viruses and a lot more.

 Windows 7 and earlier: If your computer is already powered up and running Windows, shut it down.
 With the system turned off, press the power button and immediately begin pressing the F8 key over and over.

 Within a few seconds a boot menu should appear offering you several options.
 The two options we are concerned with at the moment are “Safe Mode” and “Safe Mode with Networking”.

 If you won’t be needing to access a Local Area Network (LAN) or the Internet, always choose “Safe Mode”.
 Otherwise, choose “Safe Mode with Networking”.

 I often boot into “Safe Mode with Networking” in order to update the virus definition file for my anti-virus program before running it in Safe Mode.
 You might also need access to the Internet in order to download and install an updated hardware driver.

 Windows 8.1: If you’re running Windows 8.1, the process is a little different.
 While there are other ways to get your Windows 8.1 PC into Safe Mode, the most reliable method is initiated from within Windows itself.
 Just follow these steps: